phil-rice/ShoppingKata2/README.md

 The object 'Example' holds some example usage

+The tag Step 1 is at the end of Step 1

 #Summary
 I am doing this kata as though I was doing it for myself.
 In practice it is likely that the team will not be wanting to use type classes, and if that's the case I am happy to code at the level of the team